 Dividend Withholding Tax (DWT) at 20% will be levied on distributions made to all investors unless the investor is an exempt qualifying investor such as a pension fund and certain investment funds.
-For nonresident investors, this should be their final liability to tax.
+For non-resident investors, this should be their final liability to tax.
 Certain non-residents may be entitled under their tax treaties to recover some of this DWT.

 Irish stamp duty of 1% will apply to the purchase of shares in a REIT.
 The REIT itself will pay stamp duty on the purchase of Irish property.
-The rate of stamp duty on non-residential property will be 2%.
-The rate of stamp duty for residential property will be 1% on the first EUR 1 million and 2% on any amount in excess of EUR 1 million.
+The rate of stamp duty on non-residential property was increased by the Finance Act 2017 from 2% to 6%.
+Land acquired for residential development is generally treated as commercial land for stamp duty purposes.
+However, the Finance Act 2017 provides for a stamp duty refund of the difference between 6% and 2% in respect of land acquired for the development of residential property where certain conditions are met.
+The rate of stamp duty for residential property will be 1% on the first EUR 1 million, and 2% on any amount in excess of EUR 1 million.